 Way back in June last year, I wrote a piece for my friends here at Holiday Homes Turkey about my first trip to the Turquoise Coast called First Impressions.
 I finished that article with the line Teşekkürler Türkiye, sana aşığım, ben yakında geriye gelecegim – which translates pretty much as Thankyou Turkey, I loved you and will come back soon.
-I vividly recall fighting with Google Translate to make my words make sense, then finally giving up and asking HHT’s very own Muhammet to translate it for me.
-I didn’t know then I would be sitting here, only 9 months later, writing this piece after doing an hour of Turkish Language homework – the man in Kalkan is still an endlessly patient source of help and advice in my quest to speak Turkish, HHT guests are very lucky to have him to hand during their stay.
+I vividly recall fighting with Google Translate to make my words make sense, then finally giving up and asking a Turkish friend to translate it for me.
+I didn’t know then I would be sitting here, only 9 months later, writing this piece after doing an hour of Turkish Language homework.

 It is only 10 months since that first visit, in May last year, and I can now happily admit I am totally addicted to Turkey; to the people; to the culture; to the history and to the welcome every time I step off that plane.
 Which has now happened 4 times and will again next month.
 When I said I would be back, it has become the Terminator meets Groundhog Day, I am almost on first name terms with the passport control guys at Dalaman Airport.